Last Updated on July 25, 2020

 Today I want to share with you a very simple scrambled eggs recipe with green beans.
 This yummy, vegetarian clean eating recipe is ready within a few minutes.

-Although most people serve scrambled eggs for breakfast we have this simple and light summer dish often for lunch or even dinner.
+Although most people serve this quick meal for breakfast we have this light summer dish often for lunch or even dinner.

 How to blanch green beans?

 Blanching is a basic cooking technique wherein usually the vegetable or fruit is put into boiling water, removed after a certain period of time and transferred to ice water.

 For most of the recipes and also for the following one you need to blanch green beans in advance.
 Also if you plan to freeze green beans – blanching is a must.

 - Use a large saucepan of water and salt it generously.
 This is crucial as it helps to prevent flavors and nutrients from seeping out of the legumes.